 Pfeifer earned a bachelor’s in biology education in 2011 from Kansas State University and a master’s in education in 2013 from Baker University.

 "I feel like I was made to be a teacher.
-I love helping students in the pursuit of whatever they want to accomplish throughout their..." (read more)
+I love..." (read more)